-In this section you will find some useful information regarding your stay our School in Madrid.
-Should you have any question about any of the points below, please contact our International Office.
+In this section you will find useful information regarding your stay at our School in Madrid.
+Should you have any question about the points below, please contact our International Office.

-Madrid is a modern cosmopolitan city and the economical and industrial centre of Spain with its population of nearly 3,5 million people.
-It is located in the centre of the Iberian Peninsula, and is surrounded by mountains and natural parks.
-Although it is located in the centre of the country, it has traditionally been the hub between different areas of Spain and is therefore connected to all major Spanish cities by train, road or air.
+Madrid is a modern cosmopolitan city with nearly 3,5 million habitants.
+It is located in the centre of the Iberian Peninsula, surrounded by mountains and natural parks and connected to all main Spanish cities by train, bus or plane.

-In Madrid most of students live shared student flats or and in individual studio apartments.
-Música Creativa International office supports incoming students in their accommodation search by providing them with general tips and sources where to find affordable options where short-term contracts are allowed.
-In addition, our staff will support students with any difficulty they may find both in the accommodation search process as well as with the relation with the landlord/owner.
+In Madrid most of students live in shared student flats or individual studio apartments.
+Música Creativa International office supports incoming students in their accommodation search by providing them with general tips and sources to find affordable options where short-term contracts are allowed.
+In addition, our staff supports students with any difficulty they may find both in the accommodation search process as well as with the relation with the landlord/owner.

 Like in any other big city, the price for renting a flat can vary greatly depending on how and where you want to live.
 For example, 1-bedroom apartment/studio in the city centre can cost around 700 € – €1,350, while a room in a shared-flat could range between 300€ and 600€.
 Also if you choose a room or a whole flat in a neighbourhood outside the centre, prices may decrease considerably.

 Madrid’s public transport system is well connected and easily accessible.
 The transport system counts 14 metro lines, over 170 buses and 3 tram lines.
 The most common method of transport is the Metro de Madrid: